AlticeLabsProjects/kyoto/README.md

 What's included?
 ----------------

-Here you can find improved versions of the latest available upstream releases, intended to be used together and tested in real-world production environments.
-The changes include bug fixes, minor new features and packaging for a few Linux distributions.
+Here are enhanced versions of the most recent upstream releases, designed for seamless integration and testing in real-world production environments.
+The updates encompass bug fixes, minor feature additions, and tailored packaging for specific Linux distributions.

 Check our _stable_ [release history](https://github.com/alticelabs/kyoto/releases) to see what's new.

 Supported Platforms
 -------------------

-Our primary target platform for these packages is Linux (64-bit).
-Mostly Debian and CentOS, but we've also done some testing on non-Linux platforms such as FreeBSD and MacOS X.
+We primarily focus on delivering packages optimized for the Linux (64-bit) environment, with a primary emphasis on Debian and CentOS distributions.
+Additionally, we conduct testing on diverse platforms, including non-Linux systems like FreeBSD and MacOS X.

-The upstream sources claim to support additional platforms, but we haven't got around to test them for ourselves (yet).
-If you do, let us know.
+While the upstream sources assert support for various additional platforms, we have not yet had the opportunity to conduct testing on them ourselves.
+If you undertake such testing, kindly inform us of your findings.

 Installing
 ----------